Vllaadd/algorithms-Colt-Steele/CODE_BREAKDOWN.md

 6. Result:
     - Return true if there are duplicates (length of duplicates array is greater than 0), otherwise, return false.

-# averagePair
-1. Pattern Used: `Multiple Pointers`
-2. Pointer Initialization:
-    - Initialize two pointers (left and right) at both ends of the sorted array.
-3. Iterative Process:
-    - Iterate through the array using multiple pointers while left is less than right.
-    - Calculate the current average of elements at the current pointers.
-    - Check if the current average is equal to the target.
-If so, return true.
-    - If the current average is less than the target, move the left pointer to the right.
-    - If the current average is greater than the target, move the right pointer to the left.
-4. Termination:
-    - The loop terminates when left is no longer less than right.
-5. Result:
-    - Return false if no pair with the target average is found during the iteratio

 # binarySearch
 1. Pattern used: `Divide and conquer`